Where to Find the Best ESL Jobs Abroad? Online!

 Searching for an overseas English teaching position can be like looking for a needle in a haystack.
-True, job opportunities abound in countries like China and Korea but the key to a successful ESL job search is not just finding a job but finding the best possible job for you.
-In order to do that you need to do know what your options are — all of them.
+True, job opportunities abound in countries like China and South Korea, but the key to a successful ESL job search is not just finding a job but finding the best possible job for you.
+In order to do so successfully you need to know what your options are — all of them.

-The beaten path to overseas teaching job search success includes well-known ESL employment websites like Dave’s ESL Cafe, TEFL.com, www.totalesl.com, www.esljobfeed.com, and www.tesall.com.
-These sites and dozens more like them list thousands of job vacancies from schools and recruiters around the world.
-They are updated daily and for the most part provide excellent access to job opportunities.
+The beaten path to overseas teaching job search success includes well-known ESL employment websites like TEFL.com and the ESLCafe.
+These sites and many more like them list thousands of job vacancies from schools and recruiters around the world.
+Such ESL job sites are usually updated daily and for the most part provide excellent access to job opportunities.
 That said, not every employer seeking foreign English teachers uses the big-name ESL websites to advertise their job vacancies.
 In fact, many of the larger, more recognizable names in the language school industry advertise elsewhere.
 So do schools looking for quick access to local candidates.
 Knowing where to look for these off-the-beaten-path job postings is the key to accessing a whole new world of ESL employment possibilities.

-Try searching for overseas teaching positions on mainstream employment resources like Monster.com, Careerbuilder.com, Yahoo! hotjobs, Workopolis and countless others.
+Try searching for overseas teaching positions on mainstream employment resources.
 It doesn’t matter if you are an American and the site is Australian; generally speaking, employers are looking for native speakers from any of the well-known English-speaking countries, not one particular nationality.
 Many of the larger, better-known chain schools place job ads on these sites.
-Examples include English First, International House and the British Council.
-Some of the bigger placement agencies like Footprints Recruiting and Saxoncourt also use this medium to advertise to the larger audiences they require to meet their recruitment needs.
+Examples include English First, International House, and the British Council.
+Some of the bigger placement agencies such as Footprints Recruiting also use this medium to advertise to the larger audiences they require to meet their recruitment needs.

-You can find these local resources via Google but “square one” for this type of job search should always be craigslist, the granddaddy of all local employment resources. craigslist is an enormous if largely untapped job search resource for English teachers because of its global presence at the local level.
-For example, you can find jobs posted by recruiters and larger chain schools on the Seattle and Vancouver versions of craigslist while smaller schools might post locally, on the Mexico City or Bangkok editions of the site.
-Click on the “education” category of any edition of craigslist to access ESL-related employment opportunities.
+You can find these local resources by using your favorite search engine, but “square one” for this type of job search should always be craigslist, the granddaddy of all local employment resources. craigslist is an enormous if largely untapped job search resource for English teachers because of its global presence at the local level.
+For example, you can find jobs posted by recruiters and larger chain schools on the Seattle and Vancouver versions of craigslist while smaller schools might post locally, on the Mexico City or Bangkok sections of the site.
+Click on the “education” category of any country or city section of craigslist to access ESL-related employment opportunities.

 A final local resource that is definitely worth investigating is the Yellow Pages of your target market.
 You won’t find actual job ads but you will find the contact details for almost all of the language schools in a given area.
-This is a great way to undertake a proactive job search (see DOs and DON’Ts: A TEFL Primer for North Americans) at the local level.
-Hint: you may need to learn how to translate “language school” into the language of your target market in order to search the Yellow Pages for contacts.
+This is a great way to undertake a proactive job search (see my piece A TEFL Primer for North Americans) at the local level.
+Hint: you may need to learn how to translate “language school” into the language of your target market in order to search the online Yellow Pages for contacts.

-Some English language schools and recruiters are big enough that they do not always have to place off-site; their sites generate enough traffic on their own to maintain in-house lists of job vacancies.
-Such is the case with global powerhouses like International House, Wall Street, inlingua, Berlitz and English First.
-The same is true of some of the bigger recruiters and placement programs like Footprints Recruiting, Westgate, the CEC Network and Interac.
-In the case of some of these organizations, you need to go to them because they do not need to go to you.
-The following are a sample of such, which can easily be found in any search due to their size.
+Some English language schools and recruiters are big enough that they do not always have to place off-site; their sites generate enough traffic from their search ranking and social media presence on their own to maintain in-house lists of job vacancies.
+In the case of some of these well-known and advertised organizations, it is often better to go to them because they do not need to go to you.

 Online but off the beaten path: most teachers never realize how many jobs are actually available to them when they execute their ESL job search.
 The first step towards finding your dream job is to find the job ad.
-Expand your search beyond traditional ESL employment sites and open up a whole new world of employment possibilities.
+Do not hesitate to expand your search beyond traditional ESL employment sites and open up a whole new world of employment possibilities.